Usage Guide

 # Use Claude Code agent

-ghw implement --repo owner/repo --agent claude-code
+ghw issues implement --repo owner/repo --agent claude-code

 # Use Cursor agent

-ghw implement --repo owner/repo --agent cursor-agent
+ghw issues implement --repo owner/repo --agent cursor-agent

 # Use mock agent (for testing)

-ghw implement --repo owner/repo --agent mock
+ghw issues implement --repo owner/repo --agent mock

 Monitor Command